*This post may contain affiliate links. Read more »

 And there you have it!
 With these storage and reheating tips, you can enjoy your delicious Moroccan Harira whenever you like.
 Just be prepared for the possibility that you'll never want to stop eating it - but hey, there are worse problems to have, right?

-💖 My favey dishes to serve with Harira:
+💖 My faves to serve with Harira:

 Equipment